gabrielfernando01/scala_and_spark_for_bd/chapter_2/README.md

 ![](https://raw.githubusercontent.com/gabrielfernando01/scala_and_spark_for_bd/main/chapter_2/image/data_type.png)

-## Methods, classes, and object in Scala 🟥.
+## 🌎 Methods, classes, and object in Scala.

 ### Methods in Scala 🟥.